PhenixCollaboration/web/_results/hepdata_instructions.md

 any sort of extra information to *submission.yaml* that may be helpful for communication with members of the Collaboration, reviewers and for the workflow of the submission process in general.
 For example, it is necessary to provide the **Inspire ID** of the paper for the HEPData submission.
-It can be placed in a comment line.
+It should be placed in a comment line.
 Also, including the PHENIX-internal **PPG identifier** is highly recommended as it reduces the chances of human error and facilitates communication.
 Both Inspire ID and the PPG identifier can be easily incorporated in the comment lines of the *submission.yaml* file mentioned above (i.e. in lines of text starting with "#").
 There can be any number of comment lines.
-Including information about the designated reviewer (member of the IRC for the paper) as an additional comment line is encouraged.
+Including information about the designated reviewer (member of the IRC for the paper) as an additional comment line is encouraged but not mandatory.
 Consider the following mock-up comment lines (which would be found on  the top of the *submission.yaml*):
 ```yaml
 # PPG999